fderuiter/face_stretcher/README.md

 ### Mesh Generation

-The cropped face is projected onto a Three.js mesh—either a flat plane or an optional hemisphere for added depth.
+The cropped face is projected onto a Three.js mesh.
+Use the **Curvature** slider to bend it from a flat plane up to a full hemisphere.
 In **N64 Mode** a pixelated texture and just 10 segments recreate the low-poly look.
 Switch it off for a smoother high-res mesh with linear filtering.